Corporate Profile and Background

 - Execution of Purchase and Trading Agreement with Iberdrola for the acquisition of cogeneration companies Energyworks and Capuava Energy (91 MW).

 - Narandiba substation start of operation.

-- Start of commercial operation of Dardanelos UHE.
+- Start of commercial operation of Dardanelos HPP.

-- Acquisition of the concession for constructing, operating and maintaining substation Extremoz II.
+- Acquisition of the concession for constructing, operating and maintaining substation Extremoz.

 - Concession obtained for construction, operation and maintenance of Brumado II substation.

 - Execution of concession agreement for Baixo Iguaçu, by SPE Geração Céu Azul S.A., for a 35-year period, with the issue of installation license No. 17033, after a long environmental licensing process.